 The crockpot stuff was ready, so I wrapped it up and put it away.
 Unfortunately, the house still smelled and I wasn’t looking forward to Fuzz’s reaction when I brought her home from school.
 It got me thinking.
 The only way to undo bad crockpot smell is with good crockpot smell.
-It seemed like the perfect excuse to try this recipe.
+It seemed like the perfect excuse to try Crockpot Cherry Dump Cake.
 The bad news is, I can’t turn on the crockpot until 5 since it only takes 3 hours and I serve dessert around 8 or later.

 Other versions of the recipe use blueberry pie filling, but here at my smelly home, we’re going with cherry because that’s what we have.
 I’m leaving the pecans off for now because I don’t want to waste good nuts on something that might not be worthy of them.
 I think it will be good, though.

 - 1 (21 oz) can cherry or blueberry pie filling